KCL-BMEIS/KCL-DGX-cluster-documentation/1-Setup-cluster-connection/README.md

 ssh <cluster-user>@h1.isd.kcl.ac.uk
 ```

-Note: If you are outside the School you will need the bouncer to connect to the cluster through a Proxy.
+Note: If you are outside the School, you will need the bouncer to connect to the cluster through a Proxy.

 ```shell
 ssh -J <bouncer-user>@bouncer.isd.kcl.ac.uk <cluster-user>@h1.isd.kcl.ac.uk